Meet the Berges Family Foundation

 The Bergeses are taking advantage of our grant management services.
 For the Berges Family Foundation, as well as other family and private foundations, the St. Louis Community Foundation:

 - Helps ensure that the Foundation is giving within their initiatives and strategic priorities;

 - Raises questions regarding best practices in philanthropy;

 - Identifies and vets nonprofit organizations;

 - Synthesizes and analyzes grant reports.

-Our team is also available to the Berges family, and other family and private foundations, as they consider future strategy and new areas of grantmaking.
+The St. Louis Community Foundation team is also available to the Berges family, and other family and private foundations, as they consider future strategy and new areas of grantmaking.
 With over 13,000 nonprofits in the region, it is the Community Foundation’s role to know the complex landscape and make it easier for families like the Berges’ to have impact in the community through their giving.
-We dig deep to understand our donors’ intentions then bring the unique perspective of community-based philanthropy as you make your giving decisions.
+The Foundation digs deep to understand donors’ intentions, then bring the unique perspective of community-based philanthropy as you make your giving decisions.

 As Cathy Berges said, “it doesn’t matter how big or how small your gift is.
 It is the passion that you have to see something get better, to make St. Louis a better place.”